 Body length of sheet roll mounted on sheet rolling stand is determined by max. width of rolling material (sheet, strip).

 Body length of grooved roll that is used for rolling on cogging and section lines depends on calibration conditions, on width of rolling material.

 Important proportion of rolling mill rolls is a ratio of body length L to Ø D. Choosing a balanced ratio L/D one shall approach a high resistance at min. elastic yield.

 For different rolling mills there are the following ratio of body length to diameter (L/D):

 Roll neck length usually equals to roll diameter.
 Diameter of roll necks with antifriction and friction (close type) bearings shall be in accordance with design.
 Diameter of rolls with antifriction bearings shall be depending on rolls dimensions.

-Once dimensions are submitted and confirmed, final dimensions shall be confirmed by ENCE GmbH.
+Once dimensions are submitted and confirmed, final dimensions shall be confirmed by LCC "INTECH GmbH".
 It is necessary to hold additional checking calculations of roll durability and formability.

 Rolls for cogging and section rolling mills can be distinguished by application, material, hardness and hardness change (drop) depending on roll cross section.

 By application section rolls can be divided into